realJohnDoe/kenpo-gatsby/README.md

 - Reworked search UI
 - Change graph diagram (redo with `@antv/g6`)
 - Small table of contents at frame header (like GitHub has now)
-- Page index as folder structure
+- Sidbar with pages as folder structure

 ## Install